MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 to ensure that security is applied to all Microsoft Dynamics GP windows and reports.
 Microsoft Dynamics GP encrypts the password during the user creation process before it is passed to Microsoft SQL Server.
-For example, if a user account is created with a password of ‘1234,’ before the user account is created in the Microsoft SQL Server, that password passes through the Microsoft Dynamics GP encryption process and is changed to something like ‘ABCD.’
-When this happens, only the Microsoft Dynamics GP application and other applications that use the Microsoft Dynamics GP encryption process have the ability to translate the user’s password before sending it to Microsoft SQL Server.
+For example, if a user account is created with a password of '1234,' before the user account is created in the Microsoft SQL Server, that password passes through the Microsoft Dynamics GP encryption process and is changed to something like 'ABCD.'
+When this happens, only the Microsoft Dynamics GP application and other applications that use the Microsoft Dynamics GP encryption process have the ability to translate the user's password before sending it to Microsoft SQL Server.

 If a user tries to access the Microsoft SQL Server from outside the